rburaksaritas/moviedb-app/README.md

-### MovieDB-App for CMPE321: Database Systems
+# MovieDB App for CMPE321: Database Systems

 Welcome to the MovieDB-App for CMPE321: Database Systems repository!
 This is a simple web application that utilizes Flask, Python, MySQL, and React.
 The application provides a user interface (UI) for different types of users, including Managers, Directors, and the Audience, allowing them to interact with the system.

 The primary goal of this project is to create a and simple web application that connects to a MySQL database.
 With this application, users have the ability to perform various actions based on their assigned roles.

+## Features

+The MovieDB-App provides the following features:
+- Role-based access control.
+- Managers can manage movies, directors, and ratings.
+- Directors can manage movies they directed.
+- The Audience can view movie listings, buy tickets, and rate movies.
+- Overall rating calculation for movies.

+## Project Structure

+The project follows a specific structure to organize the codebase:
+- app/: Main directory of the app.
+  - client/: Contains the React client-side code.
+  - flask-server/: Contains the Flask server-side code.
+  - database/: Contains MySQL scripts and database-related files.

-### Prerequisites
+## Prerequisites

 Before getting started, make sure you have the following dependencies installed: